Read time 9 minutes

 • Upon executing the command accurately, the Symbolic Link is formed.

-To use the Outlook application, you need not move your OST file to another computer to use Outlook there.
-When you add your account to Outlook there and enable Cached Exchange Mode, a new OST file is created where you can get all your Outlook data.
+If you are looking to use the Outlook application on another system, you do not need to move your OST file there.
+When you add your account to Outlook and enable Cached Exchange Mode, a new OST file is created where you can get all your Outlook data.

 Also, there is no need to keep backups for OST files, as Exchange can create them afresh.
-If Exchange Server crashes for any reason, you can recover your mailbox data and convert OST to PST file easily.
-An advanced third-party tool is available to perform the same operation,i.e., Kernel for OST to PST.
+If Exchange Server crashes for any reason, you can recover your mailbox data using a professional tool that helps with effective OST recovery to secure your email messages.

 Conclusion

-Moreover, in case you are looking to shift to PST data files, go for our recommended OST recovery tool.
-The software is reliable and helps in recovering the maximum possible data from corrupt or damaged OST files.
-It repairs all the errors present in the file and makes it accessible again.
-You can try the trial version of the software to check its features & performance before making a final decision.
+Moreover, in case you are looking to shift to PST data files, go for our recommended Kernel OST converter.
+The software is reliable and helps in recovering the inaccessible data from corrupt or damaged OST files.
+It helps with OST file repair to fix all the errors present in the file and makes it accessible again.
+You can try the trial version of the software to check the credibility of the tool.

 Kernel for OST to PST